LifeBringer/giphy-party/README.md

 ## Goals
-By the end of this lab, you will be able to...
  - use APIs to make HTTP requests and parse through responses using the Fetch API.
  - identify and implement asynchronous programming with async/await functions and commands.
  - create a branch using git commands and explain the purpose and importance of version control.